vyao888/book-service/README.md

     book-service victoryao$ mvn clean test

-The Steps to deploy the book-service (Microservices)
+The Steps to deploy the book-service

-Starts the MongoDB if it has not been started (refer to 2) above for running the tests
+Starts the MongoDB if it has not been started (refer to above)

-Manually insert book records to mongodb:
+Manually insert book records to mongodb from the command shell:

-    from the command shell type: mongo
+    victoryao$ mongo

     > use canoo-book-service